9 Wrong Ways to React in Case of an Emergency

 When you have reached your shelter, or you were asked to stay at your house, as a shelter-in-place, avoid using any generators or even barbecues inside of the property.

-You have the basic knowledge, when using a generator or starting a barbecue, it must be in a well-ventilated place, always outside of a building.
-Open the canned food, bottled water, and stay calm.
-Avoid harming people with a potential fire caused by starting barbecue indoors.
+You have the basic knowledge, that when using a generator or starting a barbecue, it must be in a well-ventilated place, always outside of a building.
+Open the canned food, and bottled water, and stay calm.
+Avoid harming people with a potential fire caused by starting a barbecue indoors.

 6. Using Landlines